Waxed Canvas Fabric – 10.10 oz Army Duck | Charcoal 58/60″ Width

-Fabric Features: water repellent, mildew resistant,rugged, long lasting, strong.
+Fabric Features: water repellent, mildew resistant, rugged, long lasting, and exceptionally strong.

 Waxed Canvas Uses